 Five

-Tango is frequently described as fellowship, connection, love, community, refuge, and home.
-The one thing tango should never be seen as, however, is performance.
-A performance is a dramatized show, like a McDonald's food ad, made only to attract eyeballs.
-Have you ever actually bought a burger like the one in the ad?
-Tango is tango only when it is not a performance.
+Tango is often described as a relationship, connection, feeling, love, refuge, and home.
+However, the one thing tango should never be regarded as is a performance.
+A performance is a dramatized show—like a McDonald's food ad—designed solely to attract attention.
+Have you ever bought a burger that looked like the one in the ad?

 Six